Those Sent to Hell, Stay there Forever

 "The Trumpet is blown and those in the heavens and those in the earth swoon away, except those Allah wills.
 Then it is blown a second time, at once they stand upright, looking on.
 And the earth shines with the Pure Light of its Lord; the Book is put in place; the prophets and witnesses are brought; it is decided between them with the truth; and they are not wronged.
 Every self is repaid in full for what it did.
 He knows best what they are doing."
 (Qur'an 39:68-70)

 In this verse, everyone on earth is destroyed when the trumpet is first blown.
 And then on the second time they are raised up.
-The expression, "except those Allah wills" placed following the first sounding of the trumpet does not mean some people will be able to escape the deafening sound on that Day!
+The expression, "except those Allah wills" placed following the first sounding of the trumpet does not mean some people will be able to escape the destruction on that Day!
 Once again, we can see that it is the same Quranic style used in emphasising Allah's power and capability to choose what He wills to do.
 These phrases do not retract the statement made by Allah previous to them but rather only a Quranic style of expressing Allah's power.

 With this Quranic wisdom, we can thus understand verse 6:128, when Allah will say on the Day of Judgement, "‘Your home is the Fire, and there you shall remain eternally", He is not taking these words back by saying "unless Allah wills otherwise".